ESIPFed/data-help-desk/docs/about/what_is_a_data_help_desk.md

 ---
-layout: home
+layout: page
-title: Home
-permalink: /
+title: What is a data help desk?
+parent: About
-nav_order: 1
+nav_order: 2
 has_toc: false
 ---

-# Hosting a Data Help Desk

-Intro text

-Add photo

-## What is a Data Help Desk?
+# What is a Data Help Desk?

 A data help desk is essential for supporting researchers in managing their data effectively, promoting best practices, and ensuring the long-term accessibility